Gaussian Elimination in Symplectic and split orthogonal groups: Orthogonal and Symplectic Groups

-The orthogonal group corresponding to this form is a \emph{split orthogonal group}.
-In this paper, we will simply call it \emph{the orthogonal group} and this group will be denoted by $\text{O}(d,k)$.
-If we need to emphasize parity of the dimension, we will write $\text{O}(2l+1,k)$ or $\text{O}(2l,k)$.
+Let $k$ be a field of odd characteristics.
 We denote by $\Omega(d,k)$ the commutator subgroup of the orthogonal group $\text{O}(d,k)$ which is equal to the commutator subgroup of $\text{SO}(d,k)$.
 There is a well known exact sequence